brenai-works/agent-market-requester/README.md

 ## Evaluator and Group Objective

 An evaluator has been developed to evaluate performance of the LLM, and to facilitate group discussion.
-More information about this can be access through this [here](https://github.com/brenai-works/stem-cell-SCI-screening).
+More information about this can be access through [here](https://github.com/brenai-works/stem-cell-SCI-screening).